BogdanDimov/HTML-Homework/README.md

-Homeworks I submitted for the HTML/CSS course by Telerik Academy.
+Homeworks submitted for the HTML/CSS course by Telerik Academy.